Patrick Dwyer (ice hockey): Coaching career

 Having served as an assistant coach during his last playing season with the Belfast Giants, Dwyer returned to North America following his retirement and re-joined the Carolina Hurricanes organization in accepting an assistant coaching role with former club, the Charlotte Checkers of the AHL, on July 30, 2019.
 In 2020, he was named an assistant coach with the Hurricanes' new AHL affiliate, the Chicago Wolves.

+On July 5, 2023, Dwyer was named assistant coach to Minnesota Wild AHL affiliate, the Iowa Wild.
+On November 28, 2023, following the firing of previous assistant coach Bob Woods, Dwyer was named an assistant coach with the Minnesota Wild.